de-ri/paramount_plus_adblock_whitelist/README.md

 # paramount_plus_adblock_whitelist
-Domains that need to be whitelisted from adblockers in order to make Paramont+ work.
+Domains that need to be whitelisted from ad-blockers in order to make Paramount+ work.